daos-stack/daos/docs/admin/predeployment_check.md

 ### Privileged Helper Configuration

 When DAOS is installed from RPM, the `daos_admin` helper is automatically installed to the correct location with the correct permissions.
-The RPM creates a "daos_server" system group and configures permissions such that `daos_admin` may only be invoked from `daos_server`.
+The RPM creates a `daos_server` system group and configures permissions such that `daos_admin` may only be invoked from `daos_server`.